Ombito/Nuru-Bot/README.md

 ## 🤝 Contributing
-We welcome contributions from everyone!
-If you have ideas for new features or improvements, here’s how you can help:
+We welcome contributions from everyone.
+If you have ideas for new features or improvements here is how you can help:
 1. Fork the repository.
 2. Create a feature branch (git checkout -b feature/AmazingFeature).
 3. Commit your changes (git commit -m 'Add some AmazingFeature').